Ana Kasparian: Journalism

 After filling in as host in April 2007, Kasparian became the producer and co-host with Cenk Uygur of the progressive show The Young Turks.
-She was at first skeptical of her new work environment as an Armenian, saying: "The Young Turks is a strange name," but after working there, the name was explained to her as: "it essentially means rebels.
+She was at first skeptical of her new work environment as an Armenian, saying: "The Young Turks is a strange name," but after working there, the name was explained to her as: "It essentially means rebels.
 People who rebel against societal expectations."
 She liked working at The Young Turks enough that she decided to stay in media.
 In fact, she was supposed to leave after two weeks, but said she "kind of refused".
 She was first hired to do marketing, but "weaseled" her way into doing on-air segments.
 Kasparian described what she liked about working at TYT: "What I loved about the show was that it was unscripted.
 It was raw.
 It was just completely unfiltered."
 In a Forbes interview she also stated that she cannot pretend to be a "robot that's always neutral."
 She needs to state her opinion and sometimes "aggressively so" and TYT allowed her to do that.

-She posits that young people are interested in news, but "they see network anchors as simply folks who read tele-prompters."
-This is why she believes young people are attracted to online media, because there are fewer teleprompters and people are more genuine.
-Kasparian and her co-host Uygur applied a populist left branding strategy that made TYT a successful global online organization, with larger numbers of YouTube subscribers than several other notable news networks like CNN.
+She posits that young people are interested in news, but "they see network anchors as simply folks who read teleprompters," and are therefore more drawn to online media Kasparian and her co-host Uygur applied a populist left branding strategy that made TYT a successful global online organization, with larger numbers of YouTube subscribers than several other notable news networks like CNN.
 She co-hosted TYT University, a show focused on issues faced by university students that ran from March 15, 2011, to December 31, 2014, where she first hosted with Jayar Jackson and then John Iadarola.
-TYT University then turned into a show called Think Tank debuting on January 1, 2015, with different hosts and different topics, but aimed at the same demographic.
+TYT University then turned into a show called Think Tank, debuting on January 1, 2015, with different hosts and different topics, but aimed at the same demographic.
 The show was hosted by John Iadarola and Hannah Cranston.